brimdata/zed/docs/formats/vng.md

 {a:"goodnight",b:"gracie"}
 ```

-To convert to ZST format:
+To convert to VNG format:
 ```
-zq -f zst hello.zson > hello.zst
+zq -f vng hello.zson > hello.vng
 ```

-Segments in the ZST format would be laid out like this:
+Segments in the VNG format would be laid out like this:
 ```
 === column for a
 hello